 A lung infection can feel different depending on the type and severity of the infection, as well as the individual’s overall health and immune response.
 However, several common symptoms may be experienced during a lung infection.

 These symptoms can vary in severity and duration and may be more pronounced in individuals with weakened immune systems or underlying health conditions.
+In severe cases, a lung infection may cause complications such as pneumonia or respiratory failure, which can be life-threatening.

 How to Know if You Have a Lung Infection?